ChrisWhealy/edge-cdn-store/README.md

 ---

-## Testing
+## Testing a Stream of Requests

-One way of testing this proxy is as follows:
+One way to test a stream of requests is as follows:

 1. Open the developer tools in your browser
 2. Select the network tab, ensure that the log is empty and that you are recording network requests
-3. Visit a web page such as <https://en.wikipedia.org/wiki/Main_Page>
+3. Visit a web page that does not require authentication (such as <https://en.wikipedia.org/wiki/Main_Page>)
 4. Stop recording the network log
 5. Export the network log as a `.har` file to some local directory
 6. Change into this repo's `./tests` directory
-7. Run `./har2curl.mjs` passing your `.har` file as the argument
+7. Run `./har2curl.mjs` passing the path to your `.har` file as the argument
 8. The URLs recorded in the `.har` file will be requested via a `curl` command through the proxy and the headers printed to the console.

 To test cache eviction, start the proxy with with a lower cache size, run several `.har` files through the cache, then look at the metrics page <http://localhost:8080/metrics> to see the number of evictions and the bytes evicted.